Galtea allows you to define and use your own custom metrics for evaluation tasks. This is particularly useful for:

 • Integrating External Models: When you use your own models for evaluation and want to store their scores in Galtea.

-For individual test cases or production logs, you can provide scores directly to the create_single_turn method.
+For individual test cases or production logs, you can define your metric and pass an instance of it directly to the create_single_turn method.

 import os